alex-ball/bathbib/bst/README.md

 changes to the .dtx file.
 The compiled files you need are included in the zip archive.

- 1. Run `tex bath-bst.dtx` to generate the source files.
+ 1. Run `luatex bath-bst.dtx` to generate the source files.
  2. Compile bath-bst.dtx with [LuaLaTeX] and BibTeX to generate the documentation.
 You will need, among other things, the [luatexja], [adobemapping] and [ipaex] packages installed; this is just for the